openai/chatgpt-retrieval-plugin/README.md

 #### Weaviate

 [Weaviate](https://weaviate.io/) is an open-source vector search engine built to scale seamlessly into billions of data objects.
 It supports hybrid search out-of-the-box, making it suitable for users who require efficient keyword searches.
 Weaviate can be self-hosted or managed, offering flexibility in deployment.
 For detailed setup instructions, refer to [`/docs/providers/weaviate/setup.md`](/docs/providers/weaviate/setup.md).

+#### Marqo

+[Marqo](https://www.marqo.ai/) is an open-source, end-to-end, multimodal vector search engine.
+With Marqo, users can store and query unstructured data such as text, images, and code through a single easy-to-use API.
+Input preprocessing, machine learning inference, and storage are all included out of the box and can be easily scaled.
+Marqo can be self-hosted or you can use our managed cloud.
+For detailed setup instructions, refer to [`/docs/providers/marqo/setup.md`](/docs/providers/marqo/setup.md).

 #### Zilliz